kanidm/kanidm/book/src/developers/designs/kanidm-trust.rst

 * Forwardable Credentials - once you issue a token in one domain can it forward to another and authenticate you
 * Credential Siloing - are credentials (pw, private keys) only stored in your home domain
 * PII Limits - limit the transmission of personal information
-* Group Management - can you add a trusted account to a local group to manage it's access?
+* Group Management - can you add a trusted account to a local group to manage its access?
 * Invite un-trusted domain - can you invite accounts to use resources from domains you don't know about?
 * Fully distributed - openid style, where any openid server could be a trusted provided
 * Client Switched - Is it up to the client to trust different domains?
 Or is it a server side issue?